isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Quizzes.md

-### April 2022
+### April 2022 (Closed)

-**Complete this month's English and MTL quizzes to earn extra points!**

-Quizzes will be updated every month.
+This quiz has now closed.
+Points will be awarded by 9 May 2022, Monday.
+All entries received after 30 April 2022, 2359 hours, will not receive any points.
+Feel free to still do the quiz, but make sure you do this month’s quiz to earn bonus reward points!

 ![](/images/events/bookbugsr/Jojo-Final-Artwork.png)